8483/notes/topics/startupSales.md

 The potential client has a lot on their mind that's not you.
 Being persistent is not rude if done the right way.

-**In order to not be push, follow up a little under a week (5-6 days)**...
+**In order to not be pushy, follow up a little under a week (5-6 days)**...
 As long as it's thoughful and personalized.

 It's a lot of work to do sales well and it takes a lot of follow up.
 You have to have an inhumane willingness to just keep going.